crenaz/agustincrespo/README.md

 Just gonna update this to reflect what I've doing.

 So, yeah.
 I'll be using Astro.
+And using an old html template.
+To do: update to a more modern flat look design or go with neo brutalism as described by Gary Simon from design course.

   Here's the original ReadMe file just for reference:

 # Welcome to [Astro](https://astro.build)